sarthakbisht80/sarthakbisht80/README.md

                                                                 Hi, I’m SarthakBisht
-- 👀 I’m interested in Web Dev passionate about building responsive, user-friendly websites and contributed in vairous team as well as solo  projects .
+- 👀 I’m interested in Frontend Development passionate about building responsive, user-friendly websites and contributed in vairous team as well as solo  projects .
 - 📫 How to reach me- 📩bishtsarthak80@gmail.com  🔗www.linkedin.com/in/sarthak-bisht-0586a825b
 - All my projects are available at https://github.com/sarthakbisht80?tab=repositories